hemantbajpai/p2/README.md

 + HTML help <https://www.w3schools.com/html/default.asp>

 ## 3 Unique inputs
-+ Text input to indicate length of password
++ Text input to indicate length of password, this is required and minimum length should be 3
 + Checkbox to indicate whether to include a number
 + Dropdown to indicate what symbol to include